 Representatives of the Foundation for Moral Law did not respond to requests for comment.
 A representative for Moore’s campaign also did not respond to a comment request.

-by CNN's KFile, Moore himself has fueled the debunked "birther" conspiracy movement, saying as recently as December 2016 that his "personal belief" was that Obama wasn't a natural-born citizen of the United States.
+As previously reported by CNN’s KFile, Moore himself has fueled the debunked “birther” conspiracy movement, saying as recently as December 2016 that his “personal belief” was that Obama wasn’t a natural-born citizen of the United States.

 He started questioning Obama’s birthplace in 2008, when he called for a “major investigation” into Obama’s citizenship in an interview with the far-right website World Net Daily.
 He further questioned Obama’s birthplace in 2009 in an interview with conservative internet radio host Andrew Shea King, saying that it was “very strange indeed” that the president had not shown his birth certificate.
 He made similar comments the following year.

 In 2011, Hawaii officials released the long form of Obama’s birth certificate at the then-President’s request, showing that Obama was indeed born in Hawaii.